uon-hci/tools/docs/docs/CEID-course.md

 - Tasks can be performed concurrently,
 - Tasks will interefere with each other,
 - Increases in the difficulty of onne task will result in a loss of performance of another task.

+---

+## Situation awareness

+Situation awareness (SA) is the perception of environmental elements and events with respect to time or space, the comprehension of their meaning, and the projection of their future status.
+Situation awareness has become a foundation for succesul decision-making across a broad range of situations, including aviation, air traffic control, ship navigation, health care, emergency response, military command and control operations, and offshore oil and nuclear power plan management.
+Lacking or inadequate situation awareness has been identified as one of the primary factors in accidents attributed to human error.

+Based on **Endlsey**'s model from 1995, situation awareness consists of three hierachical cognitive levels:

+1. **Perception of the elements in the environment**: processes of monitoring, cue detection and simple recognition, awareness of multiple situational elements (objects, events, people, systems) and their current states (locations, conditions, modes, actions),
+2. **Comprehension of the current situation**: processes of pattern recognition, interpretation and evaluation, understanding how perceived information will impact the goals and objectives (a comprehensive picture of the world),
+3. **Projection of future status**: ability to project the future actions of the elements in the environment, determine how interpreted information will affect future states of the operational environment.

+Situation awareness involved both an important temporal component, as it is a dynamic construct, changing at a tempo dictated by the actions of individuals, task characteristics, and the surrounding environment.
+As new inputs enter the system, the individual incorporates them into his mental representation, making changes as necessary in plans and actions in order to achieve the desired goals.
+In addition, situation awareness also involves spatial knowledge about the activities and events occuring in a specific ocation of interest to the individual.
+Thus, the concept of situation awareness includes perception, comprehension, and project of situational information, as well as temporal and spatial components.

+### Factors

+Endsley's model also illustrates several variables that can influence the development and maintenance of situation awareness.
+These factors can be divided into two categories:

+- **Individual factors**: experience, training, abilities, knowledge, preconceptions, goals,
+- **Task and environmental factors**: workload, stressors, system design, complexity.

+These important factors demonstrates how simply providing the same system and training will not ensure situation awareness across different individuals.
+While this model provides the primary basis for decision making and performance in the operation of complex and dynamic systems, it cannot guarantee successful decision making.
+It is possible to have good situation awareness but make incorrect and poor performance, as it is possible to make good decisions leading to good performance with poor situation awareness.

+In addition, other correlated cognitive concepts are factors to situation awareness:

+- **Attention**: how an individual directs attention when acquiring and processing information has a fundamental impact, that can be affected by the individual's experience ad understanding of the system, as well as the physical characteristics of the environment,
+- **Memory**: the working memory and its limits can constrain situation awareness, but the memory load can be reduced using meaningful chunks, information prioritisation or gistification of information.
+The long-term memory can also play an important part, in experts that develop internal models of the systems,
+- **Workload**: situation awareness and workload are inter-related, independant constructs.
+The ultimate goal in system design is a high situation awareness combined with low workload.

+### Measuring situation awareness

+The multivariate nature of situation awareness poses a considerable challenge to its quantification and measurement.
+In general, techniques vary in terms of direct measurement (considered "*product-oriented*") or methods that infer ("*proccess-oriented*") situation awareness based on the operator behavior or performance.
+The main measures for situation awareness are:

+- **Objective**: collecting data from the individual on his or her perceptions of the situation and compare them to what is actually happening.
+This type of assessment provides a direct measure of situation awareness, and can be gathered during the task (real-time), during a task interruption or after the completion of the task,
+- **Subjective**: asking individuals to rate their own situation awareness through questionnaires or interviews.
+This technique is straightfoward and easy to implement, but limitations regarding the subjective assessments might not exploit the multivariate nature of situation awareness to provide a detailed diagnostic,
+- **Performance and behavioral**: infering situation awareness from the end result (task performance, productivity, accuracy, number of errors), based on the assumption that better performance indicates better situation awareness.
+These measures can be collected objectively and intrusiveness, but evidence suggests that the connection between situation awareness and performance is not always direct and unequivocal, therefore not always reliable.
+Similarly, behavior meaures infer situation awareness from the actions that individuals choose to take, based on the assumption that good actions will follow from good situation awareness,
+- **Process indices**: examining how individuals process information in their environement, such as by analyzing communication patterns between team members or using eye tracking devices.
+Verbal communication supports the knowledge bulding and informaton processing that leads to situations awareness construction.
+Physio-physiological measures can also be used to assess the relationship between human performance and changes in the operator's physiology (eyeblinks cardiac activity).